-April is here - and spring is just around the corner.
+April is here - and signs of spring are arriving - with birdsong and hints of green.
 April is a month of change: it starts as winter and ends with green grass and leaves budding on the trees.
 In Traditional Chinese Medicine, the liver and the gallbladder are associated with this season.
 The liver plays a crucial detoxification role in our bodies, helping to reduce free radicals and turn potentially harmful toxins into waste products to eliminate.
 The liver also produces bile (which the gallbladder stores) which helps us to digest fats in our foods.

 We are exposed to many toxins in our environment on a daily basis – many of which have direct effects on our hormones.
-We are more susceptible to toxins in our bodies if our body’s detox organs (liver, intestines and kidneys) aren’t eliminating waste efficiently.
+We are more susceptible to toxins in our bodies if our body’s detox organs (including liver, intestines, lymph and kidneys) aren’t eliminating waste efficiently.

 Do you have signs of toxicity?

 Signs of too high a toxic burden can include:

 Fatigue, especially waking unrested after a full night’s sleep

 Heavy or painful periods